 The Bendheim Center for Finance provides extensive career assistance to students, including help with internships and job placement.
-Our program has continued to enjoy excellent success with 100 percent of our 2021 graduates being placed in finance industry jobs and 100 percent internship placement.
+Our program continues to enjoy excellent success with 100 percent of our 2022 graduates being placed in finance industry jobs and 100 percent internship placement.

-CAREERS UPON GRADUATION
+CARFERS UPON GRADUATION